Multi-Sensor Diffusion-Driven Optical Image Translation for Large-Scale Applications: Proposed Method

-Algorithm \ref{alg:inference} defines the inference process for a single low spatial resolution domain $A$ patch $\bm{I}_{\text{in}}^{\text{LR,local}}$, which results in a translated high spatial resolution patch $\bm{I}_{\text{out}}^{\text{HR}}$ resembling those of domain $B$, containing the same elements of $\bm{I}_{\text{in}}^{\text{LR, local}}$.
+\paragraph*{Algorithm Description} Algorithm \ref{alg:inference} defines the inference process for a single low spatial resolution domain $A$ patch $\bm{I}_{\text{in}}^{\text{LR,local}}$, which results in a translated high spatial resolution patch $\bm{I}_{\text{out}}^{\text{HR}}$ resembling those of domain $B$, containing the same elements of $\bm{I}_{\text{in}}^{\text{LR, local}}$.
 As in Algorithm \ref{alg:training}, the input and output images have the same pixel resolution but differ in spatial resolution, meaning that the lower-resolution input is up-sampled to the output's pixel dimensions.
-In the first line of the algorithm, we define the conditioning input $\bm{I}_{\text{in}}^{\text{LR}}$ as the concatenation of the domain $A$ patch to be translated $\bm{I}_{\text{in}}^{\text{LR,local}}$ and its down-sampled surroundings, as done in training.
+In the first line of the algorithm, we define the conditioning input $\bm{I}_{\text{in}}^{\text{LR}}$ as the concatenation of the domain $A$ patch to be translated $\bm{I}_{\text{in}}^{\text{LR,local}}$ and its down-sampled surroundings $\bm{I}_{\text{in}}^{\text{LR,global}}$, as done in training.
 Lines \ref{alg:inference:I_lr_def} to \ref{alg:inference:endif} prepare the low spatial resolution domain $A$ input to be in the format required by the trained neural network $\bm{\theta}$.
 The color information-related variables $\bm{m}_1$, $m_2$, $m_3$ are assigned, which are extracted during the whitening process of the local domain $A$ patch if the colors from the input patch are desired to be reassigned to the output image from domain $B$.
 Otherwise, color information from an external image, e.g., a post-event domain $B$ image, can be used.
 Following, line \ref{alg:inference:E_T} defines $\bm{\mathcal{E}}_T$ as a Gaussian noise matrix that can be interpreted as $n_{\text{noisy}}$ individual matrices stacked together in a new dimension.
 Each of these is used as initial noise matrices for the DDIM reverse diffusion process \cite{Song2020} described in line \ref{alg:inference:Y_0_hat_lq}.
-Thus, DDIM inference is executed $n_\text{noisy}$ times using the trained model $\bm{\theta}$, with different initial noise matrices $\bm{\mathcal{E}}_T^i$, but with a small number of iterations $\lfloor N_{\text{DDIM}}/d \rfloor$.
+Thus, DDIM inference is executed $n_\text{noisy}$ times using the trained model $\bm{\theta}$, with different initial noise matrices $\bm{\mathcal{E}}_T^i$, but with a small number of iterations $N_{\text{pre}}$.
 It performs classifier-free guidance inference using $\omega_{\text{uncond}}$ as the weighting parameter, which controls how much the unconditional score estimate is weighted relative to the conditional score estimate.
-A smaller $\omega_{\text{uncond}}$ means more weight of the unconditional score estimate, which can increase the mode coverage and diversity of the generated images, but it can also decrease the sample fidelity and quality.
 Each of the $n_\text{noisy}$ inferences generates a prediction $\hat{\bm{Y}}_{0,\text{lowqual}}^i$, that, due to the lower number of DDIM iterations, are coarse predictions, whose image quality is nevertheless good enough for the following step: they are used to evaluate which of the $n_\text{noisy}$ noise matrices contained in $\bm{\mathcal{E}}_T$ created the prediction of highest quality with respect to the peak signal-to-noise-ratio (PSNR) metric, comparing it to the first $n_{\text{ch}}$ channels of the conditioning input $\bm{x}$, which refer to $\bm{I}_{\text{in}}^{\text{LR,local}}$.
-The chosen noise matrix is denoted as $\bm{\mathcal{E}}_T^\text{best}$, and is used to generate the final predicted output of the DDIM reverse diffusion $\hat{\bm{y}}_0$, now using $N_{\text{DDIM}}$ iterations.
+The chosen noise matrix is denoted as $\bm{\mathcal{E}}_T^\text{best}$, and is used to generate the final predicted output of the DDIM reverse diffusion $\hat{\bm{y}}_0$, now using $N_{\text{final}} > N_{\text{pre}}$ iterations.
 Finally, the high spatial resolution output patch $\bm{I}_{\text{out}}^{\text{HR,local}}$ is obtained by applying Algorithm \ref{alg:coloring} to $\hat{\bm{y}}_0$, which gives the overall color information to the DDIM's prediction.